MarcL/rebootbot/README.md

-# iotbot
+# rebootbot

-Twitter bot which tweets about the internet of things using Tracery.
+Twitter bot which tweets to users as customer support and uses Tracery.
 Initial code for bot.

 ## Install